dzenanr/wandering_path/README.md

 WanderingPath
 =============

-Drawing a path of random number of segments, each having a random number of lines.
+Drawing a path of segments, each having a random number of lines.